gestalt-config/gestalt/README.md

 - **Merge Multiple Sources:** Seamlessly merge configurations from different sources to create comprehensive settings.

 - **String Substitution:** Build a config value by injecting Environment Variables, System Properties or other nodes into your strings.
+Evaluate the substitution at either load time or run time.

 - **node Substitution:** Include whole config nodes loaded from files or other places in the config tree anywhere in your config tree.